 The word “Easter” is problematic for many reasons.
 In non-English speaking countries the commemoration of Jesus’s return from the dead is called something else entirely, we simply translate it as “Easter” out of laziness.
 In Greece for example, “Easter” is called “Lambros” which translates as “shining” or “bright.”
 This is problematic because many Pagans like to make the argument that Easter is a specifically pagan holiday, because of the alleged origins of the word Easter.
 According to the British historian Bede (673-735 CE) the word “Easter” comes from the name of a Germanic fertility goddess named Eostre, whose name was given to an entire month “Eostur-month,” and then eventually to one specific holiday occurring in that month, the one we now call Easter.

 The problem with all of this is that the only source for the goddess Eostre is Bede.
 There aren’t any tales of Eostre throwing eggs to all of the good little Germanic pagans, or of her riding a giant rabbit, so it’s hard to say with certainty that she existed and is the source for the word “Easter.”
-The only thing really pointing towards her existence in Ancient History is that her name shares a linguistic origin with that of various Indo-European goddesses of the dawn (like the Greek Eos for example).
+While evidence of the historical Eostre is a bit scanty, there are some tantalizing ideas about where the goddess might have come from (assuming she was worshipped historically).
+Eostre shares a likely linguistic origin with various Indo-European goddesses of the dawn (like the Greek Eos for example).
 The questions then becomes whether the dawn was named after the deities in question, or if the deities were named after the rising sun.
 The word Easter then could be linked directly to a pagan goddess, or simply mean beginnings (1).